Bible prophecy: Messianic prophecies in Judaism

+According to interpreters, If an individual fails to fulfill even one of these conditions, he cannot be the Messiah.

+Arguments against Jesus as Jewish Messiah

 While Christian biblical scholars have cited the following as prophecies referencing the life, status, and legacy of Jesus, Jewish scholars maintain that these passages are not messianic prophecies and are based on mistranslations/misunderstanding of the Hebrew texts.